RyArnz/csc494-smart-media-server/README.md

 The Raspberry Pi acts as a physical hardware extension of the server.

-The Raspberry Pi status script checks server metrics and displays the server state through LEDs.
+The Raspberry Pi integration shows how server status can be represented through physical output instead of only through a web dashboard.

 Example status behavior: